|

 it."
 Apparently this is their understanding of scientific

-inquiry - start with an a priori conclusion
+inquiry - start with an a priori assumption based on

-to make this support the conclusion.
-Needless to say,
+to make this support the assumption.
+(It is worth noting

 author's own approach of carefully assessing all the available